JBeighel/MicroControllers/README.md

 Includes some convenience objects and interfaces intended to simplify firmware creation.

+# Complete
+Projects that were completed into a workign device of some sort.
+This may be include a PCB layout in addition to the source code controllign it.

 # Fritzing Parts
 PCBs designed through Fritzing are being used to test these drivers and work on the projects.
 Customized parts for these circuit boards are stroed in this directory.